Offlee Wild

-Offlee Wild (April 5, 2000 – September 6, 2016) was an American Thoroughbred racehorse won multiple graded stakes races.
+Offlee Wild (April 5, 2000 – September 6, 2016) was an American Thoroughbred racehorse who won multiple graded stakes races.
 As a sire, his most successful offspring was Breeders' Cup Classic winner Bayern.

 Background

 Bred by Dorothy A. Matz in Kentucky, he was sired by Wild Again, who won the inaugural Breeders' Cup Classic in 1984 and became a moderately successful sire.
 His dam Alvear was by Seattle Slew and out of the stakes winning mare Andover Way, who also produced leading sire Dynaformer.

 Offlee Wild was purchased as a yearling at the Keeneland Sales for $325,000 by Azalea Stables, a syndicate stable headed by Lansdon Robbins.
 After the Jockey Club rejected several name choices, Robbins asked one of his employees for suggestions. "[The employee] said, 'We get wild now and then, how about Awfully Wild?'
 Well, I didn't want the word 'awful' in a horse's name, so we just changed the spelling."